frasermclean/personal-site/content/post/plausible-analytics-self-hosted-guide/index.md

     image: https://asset.brandfetch.io/idp4VufaPQ/idxv4ToAqd.jpeg
 ---

+Wouldn't it be great to gain powerful insights into your website traffic without compromising your users' privacy?

 [Plausible Analytics](https://plausible.io/) is a lightweight and open-source web analytics tool.
 It doesn't use cookies and is fully compliant with GDPR, CCPA and PECR.
 It's a great alternative to Google Analytics.

 Plausible Analytics is available as a paid service, but you can also self-host it.
-This guide will show you how to self-host Plausible Analytics on a server using Docker Compose.
+I have written this guide to show you how to self-host Plausible Analytics on your own server using Docker Compose.

 ## Prerequisites